instagibbs/bolts/02-peer-protocol.md

 ### The `open_channel_eltoo` Message

-When `option_eltoo` is negotiated, this message contains information about a node and indicates its desire to set up a new channel.
+When `option_eltoo` is negotiated, this message contains information about a node and indicates its desire to set up a new eltoo channel.
 This is the first step toward creating the funding transaction and both versions of the commitment transaction.